chmProcessor.

 ·

-A Microsoft XPS file.
+A Microsoft XPS

 ·

-A Java Help JAR file.
+A Java Help JAR

 Requirements

-To use this program, you
+To use

-must to have installed the following software:
+this program, you must to have installed the following

-Windows.
-Tested versions: Windows
+- Microsoft Windows.
+Tested versions: Windows 2000 (32 bits), Windows XP (32

-2000 (32 bits), Windows XP (32 bits), Windows 7 (32 and 64 bits).
+bits), Windows 7 (32 and 64 bits), Windows 8.
+Console interface

-Framework 2.0.
-You can download the
+- Microsoft .NET Framework 2.0.
+You can download the runtime version here:

 http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=19

-- HTML Help
+- HTML

-you cannot compile the help, you can generate a web site only.
-You
+If you don’t have it, you cannot compile the help, you can generate

-can it download from here: http://msdn2.microsoft.com/en-us/library/ms669985.aspx
+a web site only.
+You can it download from here: http://msdn2.microsoft.com/en-us/library/ms669985.aspx

-Word if you will work with Word
+- Microsoft Word if you will work with Word files.
+Ms Word 2003, 2007 and

-generate PDF and XPS files.
-To generate a PDF, there is two ways:
+Optionally, you can generate PDF and XPS files.
+To generate

-Use PDFCreator or use the Microsoft Office 2007 Add-in to generate
+a PDF, there is two ways: PDFCreator or the Microsoft Office 2007

-PDF and XPS.
-The last one is the recommended.
-To generate a
+Add-in to generate PDF and XPS.
+The last one is the

-XPS file, the MS Office 2007 Add-in is mandatory:
+recommended.
+To generate a XPS file, the MS Office 2007 Add-in

-If you want to generate a
+If you

-Java Help, you will need the following software:
+want to generate a Java Help, you will need the following

-If you are going to
+If you are

-be written in Cyrillic, you will need this:
+help will be written in Cyrillic, you will need this:

 Limitations